Programs

 Access & Exposure

-Sponsoring Caribbean athletes to compete in NSSA, WSL QS, ISA Juniors, ALAS Tour, and Olympic qualifiers.
+• Sponsoring Puerto Rican athletes to compete in NSSA, WSL QS, ISA Juniors, ALAS Tour, and Olympic qualifiers.

 Community & Legacy Building

-National Pride & Representation- Elevating Caribbean athletes as ambassadors for their countries.
+• National Pride & Representation- Elevating Puerto Rican athletes as ambassadors for their country.

 How Funds Help Our Programs Work: